rpgreview/papersandpaychecks/cow-orkers.md

 > **Posadism: A Summary**
 >
 > Homero Rómulo Cristalli Frasnelli was an Argentian socialist from the 1940s onwards who was referred to as
 > Juan Posadas.
-Posadas was active in the trade union and Trotskyist socialist movements becoming a notable
+Posadas was active in the trade union and Trotskyist socialist movements becoming a
 > leader of that group in Latin America with notable influence among Cuban railway workers, Bolivian tin
 > miners, and Brazilian agricultural workers.
 When Trotsky's Fourth International split in 1953, Posadas
 > joined with the "International Secretariat of the Fourth International", but left that organisation